mneri/csv/IMPLEMENTATION.md

 | `maxmind/worldcitiespop.txt` | `129,212,350`     | `35,140,321`             | `72.80%`  |
 | `gtfs/trips.txt`             | `12,274,080`      | `1,715,898`              | `86.02%`  |
 | `gtfs/stop_times.txt`        | `253,105,642`     | `53,130,902`             | `79.01%`  |

+The table above shows the lookup reduction in three popular benchmarks.
+This result is not absolute and heavily depends on the input file.

 # Low-Level Optimisations
 Maintaining the state in a local variable or relying on the execution stack to keep an _implicit state_ (like